VictorFlikweert/iac_demo/README.md

   scripts/ansible.sh start   # or stop/status
   ```

-  This brings up `ansible-panelpc` (built via `ansible/panelpc.Dockerfile` to include the SSH client) plus two SSH-enabled workers (`ansible-worker-qg-1`, `ansible-worker-qg-2`) built from `ansible/worker.Dockerfile`.
+  This brings up `ansible-panelpc` (built via `ansible-pull/panelpc.Dockerfile` to include the SSH client) plus two SSH-enabled workers (`ansible-worker-qg-1`, `ansible-worker-qg-2`) built from `ansible-pull/worker.Dockerfile`.

 - Kick off the workflow from the host.
-By default it refreshes packages via `playbooks/update.yml` and then distributes the transfer file with `playbooks/transfer_file.yml`:
+By default it runs the master playbook `playbooks/site.yml`, which imports `update.yml`, then `transfer_file.yml`, and finally `audit.yml`:

   ```bash
   scripts/ansible.sh pull